What is Double Eyelid Surgery?

 The monolid, or lack of supratarsal crease, is the most recognisable.
 This feature is commonly seen in East Asians (Chinese, Korean and Japanese).
 Asians who have a natural double eyelid tend to have a smaller, less well-defined and lower-positioned fold in comparison with Caucasians.
 The crease may also be broken up into several smaller folds.

 Another distinguishing feature of Asian eyes is the amount and location of periorbital fat.
 The upper lid crease can be obscured by fat that descends over it, creating the illusion of droopy eyes (ptosis).
-Thicker fat pads in the eye area can also lend the eyes a ‘puffy’ appearance.
+Thicker fat pads in the eye area can also lend Asian eyes a ‘puffy’ appearance.

 How Is Double Eyelid Surgery Different From Traditional Blepharoplasty?